diamonddocumentation/aviator-jekyll-template/_api/books_list.md

 ---
-title: /books
+title: /break
-position: 1.0
+position: 1
 type: get
-description: List all books
+description: >-
+  Controls the global break functionality.
+The type may be one of: http-all, http-request or http-response.
+The state may be true (for turning break on for the specified type) or false (for turning break off).
+Scope is not currently used
 parameters:
-  - name: offset
+  - name: type
     content: Offset the results by this amount
-  - name: limit
+  - name: state
     content: Limit the number of books returned
+  - name: scope
+    content:
-content_markdown: |-
+content_markdown: >-
   This call will return a maximum of 100 books

-  {: .info }
+  {: .info}

   Lists all the photos you have access to.
 You can paginate by using the parameters listed above.
 left_code_blocks:
-  - code_block: |-
+  - code_block: >-
-      $.get("http://api.myapp.com/books/", { "token": "YOUR_APP_KEY"}, function(data) {
+      $.get("http://api.myapp.com/books/", { "token": "YOUR_APP_KEY"},
+      function(data) {
         alert(data);
       });
     title: jQuery